erkules/advk8sworkshop/network.md

 # Overview

-* One Network for all Pods
+* "One" Network for all Pods
 * Nothing special about Namespaces (Namespaces are just directories to organize objects (remember))
+* Still the Pods are all in the same flat network

 # Topologyawarness of Services aka ServiceDiscovery